 Now it's time to mount any other hardware that you intend to have on the kart during competition.
-This will include things such as motor, drive train, oil catch can, tach, etc...
-Anything you bolt to the kart will affect the weigh-out so you need to get them all on at this time.
+This will include things such as motor, drive train, fuel tank, oil catch can, tach, etc...
+Anything you bolt to the kart will affect the weigh-out, so you need to get them all on at this time.
 There are other publications that will help you with this step but the most important thing to remember is safety first.
 Be sure to check behind your work.
 Note: Please see enclosed Setup Sheet for numbers to give you a starting point for weighing out your kart.

-4.0 SERAPH SETUP INFORMATION
+4.0 Triton Setup Information

-4.1 Seraph Caster Information
+4.1 Triton Caster Information